 Shawn is WAI Outreach Coordinator, Chair of the WAI Education and Outreach Working Group (EOWG), and Chair of the WAI Interest Group (IG).
 She holds a research appointment at the Massachusetts Institute of Technology (MIT) Computer Science and Artificial Intelligence Laboratory (CSAIL).
 In these roles, Shawn:

 - promotes awareness of web accessibility issues;

 - develops online materials to support understanding and implementing web accessibility guidelines;

 - provides presentations and training on accessible web design, development, and management;

 - encourages cooperation among industry, researchers, educators, government, and people with disabilities to develop and implement accessibility solutions.

 Shawn focuses her personal passion for accessibility on bringing together the needs of individuals and the goals of organizations in designing human-computer interfaces.
 She developed uiAccess.com to share information on universal user interface design and "usable accessibility", and particularly enjoys introducing and encouraging accessible user experience, that is, how people with disabilities interact with technology.

-Shawn is currently working on a project to better understand and communicate users' needs to customize text for readability.
+Shawn is currently working on a project (outside of W3C) to better understand and communicate users' needs to customize text for readability.
 People with low vision, dyslexia, and related conditions that impact reading — including older people — need to be able to customize several aspects of text: size, colour, leading, linearization/reflow, and more.
 TAdER Project: Text Adaptability is Essential for Reading

 Shawn has presented and published papers on accessibility and usability for Human Factors and Ergonomics Society (HFES), Computer-Human Interaction (CHI), and Usability Professionals' Association (UPA) conferences, as well as web design and development conferences.
 Her publications include: